open-pioneer/trails-starter/docs/dev/Guide.md

 ### Logger

 The framework provides a logger for standardized application wide logging.
 The log level is configured globally in the vite.config.js.

 To create a logger instance, call the `createLogger` method.
 It takes a prefix (string) to prepend to each message.
-The prefix should always contain the package name and if applicable additionally the service/class name.
+The prefix should always contain the package name and if applicable additionally the service/class name (separated with ':').

 The logger provides log methods for the following log levels with the following order: DEBUG < INFO < WARN < ERROR.